-In this article, we will take a look at the best brokers for international investors who want to buy and sell stock directly on foreign exchanges.
+Let's look at the best brokers for international investors who want to buy and sell stock directly on foreign exchanges.

 Top International Brokers

-Many popular U.S. discount brokers provide access to certain international markets, such as Canada’s Toronto Stock Exchange (TSX), but fail to offer access to more obscure markets.
+Many popular U.S. discount brokers provide access to certain global markets, such as Canada’s Toronto Stock Exchange (TSX), but fail to offer access to more obscure markets.
 The good news is that there are brokerages that offer this kind of access to investors.

-These brokers have a more limited set of international markets than Interactive Brokers, but could be worth exploring for investors that only need exposure to certain markets.
+Other U.S. brokerages offer exposure to foreign markets.
+They include Charles Schwab, OptionsXpress, and MB Trading.
+These brokers have a more limited set of international markets than Interactive Brokers but could be worth exploring if you only need exposure to certain markets.

-The most significant piece of exposure is likely the Shanghai Stock Exchange’s A-Shares that tend to be difficult to access for foreigners.
+IIf you seek cheaper or regional exposure, consider brokerages like OCBC Securities.
+This Singapore-based firm offers access to a variety of Asian stock exchanges.
+The most significant piece of exposure is likely the Shanghai Stock Exchange’s A-Shares.
+They tend to be difficult to access for foreigners.
 While U.S. citizens are accepted as clients, they cannot trade on U.S. exchanges using the brokerage account.

 Risk Factors to Consider

-The only exception are countries that have pre-existing agreements in place with the U.S. to avoid double-taxation.
+Foreign stock investors may also owe capital gains taxes to tax agencies in other countries.
+If you made a profit trading Chinese shares, it may mean paying taxes on those gains in China.
+The only exception is countries that have pre-existing agreements in place with the U.S. to avoid double-taxation.
 Some brokers may also charge currency conversion fees on top of each trade that can add up over time and take a bite out of profitability.

 The Bottom Line